npg70/galbreath-old/sources/campbeltown.md

 > ferryman, Lachlan Galbraith, kept his boat for meeting the daily steamers than ran between
 > Glasgow and Campbeltown.

-## Page XX

-> The names of some of Campbeltown's distilling families appear throughout the Still books
-> -- Colvills [sic], Fergusons, Greenlees, Harvies, Johnsons, Reids, Mitchells and Galbraiths
-> among others -- as buyers of utensils for private distilling.

 ## Page 103

 > ... a case brought in May 1772 against Daniel Galbreath, shopkeeper, for carrying away
 > twenty cartloads of dung from a close at the back of the Main Street in Campbeltown,
 > which Angus McDonald, a gardener, wanted for his potatoes.

+## Page 127

+> The names of some of Campbeltown's distilling families appear throughout the Still books
+> -- Colvills [sic], Fergusons, Greenlees, Harvies, Johnsons, Reids, Mitchells and Galbraiths
+> among others -- as buyers of utensils for private distilling.

 ## Page 133